 Put on your Blue Suede Shoes before heading down to the Church of All Saints on September 22.
 Elvis is getting the Candlelight treatment.
 Listen to The King’s greatest hits like Jailhouse Rock, Hound Dog and Suspicious Minds all under the gentle glow of candlelight.
 A string quartet will play these songs in ways you’ve never heard before.
 Get your tickets to this Candlelight tribute to Elvis here.

 6. Dine at one of Bristol’s best restaurants

 Gaol Ferry Bridge reopens on September 8.
 So to celebrate why not treat yourself to a slap-up meal in Wapping Wharf?
 There are plenty of amazing food spots to choose from, but we suggest Root – which was recently nominated for best vegan-friendly restaurant award at the British Restaurant Awards.
 One visit to this veg-forward restaurant will make you see why.

 7. Make a trip to Bath and live like Jane Austen

-September sees the annual Jane Austen Festival return to Bath, September 9 to 18.
-Our neighbour city has a strong history with the nation’s favourite novelist – with both Northanger Abbey and Persuasion set in the area.
+September sees the annual Jane Austen Festival return to Bath, September 8 to 17.
+Our neighbour has a strong history with the nation’s favourite novelist – with both Northanger Abbey and Persuasion set in the area.
 Expect people to dress up in period attire, while there will also be guided tours, talks, concerts and workshops available too.
 Or just head to the city, soak up the sites and enjoy a spot of afternoon tea.
 If you’re still looking for your Mr Darcy, then Bath might be where to find him.
-If you can’t make it, maybe consider putting an offer on this country house instead.

 9. Celebrate the world’s best pub snack at Wing Fest